As we have said before, “You can find only terms that exist in the inverted

 much faster than iterating through the terms list to find matching terms on

+the fly.
 Preparing your data for partial matching ahead of time will increase

 your search performance.

 Preparing your data at index time means choosing the right analysis chain, and